Reimagining Leadership Together Globally

 Leading Sustainability: Look to the Future, Make Bold Choices and Don’t Go It Alone

-This blog is provided by Trista Bridges and Donald Eubank, co-founders of Read-the-Air and authors of a new book, “Leading Sustainability: The Path to Sustainable Business and How the SDGs (Sustainable Development Goals) Changed Everything.”
-It is a companion to their interview on Innovating Leadership, Co-creating Our Future titled Leading Sustainability: The Path to Sustainable Business and SDGs that aired on Tuesday, January 5th, 2021.
-This article shares practical steps from their book to advance your business efforts to put sustainability at the core of your strategy.
+This blog is provided by Trista Bridges and Donald Eubank, co-founders of Read-the-Air and authors of a new book, “Leading Sustainability: The Path to Sustainable Business and How the SDGs (Sustainable Development Goals) Changed Everything,” as a companion to their podcast Leading Sustainability: The Path to Sustainable Business and SDGs.
+This article shares practical steps from their book to advance your business efforts and put sustainability at your strategy’s core.

 The business world is at a fundamental crossroads.
 The age of the stakeholder is rapidly superseding that of the shareholder.
 More than just a buzzword, the idea of the stakeholder recognizes that companies have always existed as an inseparable part of the communities and business networks in which they operate, however vast and physically distant.